Skip to content

 Create and Name the Data Source#

 See the Naming Guide for details on how to name the new data source and the data source file.
-Not following the naming standards will cause extra delay as maintainers request that you make changes.

-Fill out the Data Source Schema#
+Fill out the Schema#

-Implement Read Handler#
+Implement the Read Handler#

-These will map the AWS API response to the data source schema.
-You will also need to handle different response types (including errors correctly).
-For complex attributes you will need to implement Flattener or Expander functions.
 The Data Handling and Conversion Guide covers everything you need to know for mapping AWS API responses to Terraform State and vice-versa.
 The Error Handling Guide covers everything you need to know about handling AWS API responses consistently.

 package something